oci-labs/smartdevice2/README.md

 ### Docker tips

+- images run in containers
+- to build an image, use the `docker build` command
+  * see examples below
+  * the instructions for how to build an image are typically placed in a file named `Dockerfile`
+- to run an existing image in a new container, use the `docker run` command
+  * see examples below
 - to verify that an image exists
   * `docker images | grep {image-name}`
 - to verify that a container exists and get its id